tedee-com/tedee-lock-ble-api-doc/docs/source/getting-started.rst

 Registration and authentication
 -------------------------------

-Before you can use the BLE API you must establish PTLS session first.
+Before you can use the BLE API you must:

+#. `Register device on backend <https://tedee-tedee-api-doc.readthedocs-hosted.com/en/latest/howtos/connect-device-via-ble.html>`_.
+#.
+Establish PTLS session.
 The process of establishing that session is described in dedicated :doc:`section <../howtos/establish-ptls-session>`.

 BLE API commands
 ----------------